-Sharks see contrast particularly well, so any high contrast color apparel or gear used by a human in the water is especially visible to sharks.
-The bright yellow color traditionally used in water safety flotation devices and rafts is readily seen by human rescuers looking for missing persons in the sea and likely is seen easily by sharks as well.
-As a result, shark researchers laughingly refer to this color as “yum yum yellow!”
+Sharks see contrast particularly well, so any high-contrast color apparel or gear used by a human in the water is especially visible to sharks.
+The bright yellow color traditionally used in water safety flotation devices and rafts is readily seen by human rescuers looking for missing persons in the sea.
+Many believe this may make you more visible to sharks and is jokingly called “yum yum yellow”.
+However, most sharks are colorblind, and yellow is likely not as attractive as once popularly believed.

-Should one replace all these devices with more drab colored items?
-Of course there is a trade-off involved, but most would agree that the benefit of increasing one’s chances of being rescued far outweigh the minimal risk of attracting a shark.
+Should one replace all these devices with more drab-colored items?
+Of course, there is a trade-off involved, but most would agree that the benefit of increasing one’s chances of being rescued far outweighs the minimal risk of attracting a shark.

-By contrast (pardon the pun), divers and swimmers probably can reduce the chance of an interaction with a shark by avoiding bright swimwear or dive gear.
+Alternatively, divers and swimmers can probably reduce the chance of an interaction with a shark by avoiding bright and highly contrasting swimwear or dive gear.
 We personally prefer to use dark blue or black fins, mask, tank, and wetsuit while diving.

 Make a point of wearing your dive watch under the cuff of your wetsuit, thereby eliminating any chance of light reflection off the face of the watch attracting a shark or barracuda.
 Similarly, one always should avoid wearing jewelry because the glint of light reflecting off metal approximates the glint of light off the scales of fishes, the normal food items of most sharks.